 According to the Wall Street Journal, Samsung isn't wasting time on keeping the eight smartphones Apple is demanding injunctions against on store shelves.
 And no, I'm not talking about an appeal.

 The Galaxy Tab 7.7 has been banned in Germany for a while.
 Now, though, the 7.7" tablet is officially banned throughout the whole of the EU.
 Previously Apple was able to enforce a ban on the smaller of the Tabs because it has proven in German courts that it owns the design IP for black rectangles in reference to the Galaxy Tab 10.1.
 In Germany, Apple can enforce this injunction against the Tab 7.7 due to a principle known as "kerngleicher Verstoß", or "violation sharing the same core".
+Now, thanks to an appeals court, the decision can be applied to the whole of the EU.
 Read More

 Just a few days after the Galaxy Nexus was removed from the Play Store following an injunction in Apple's suit against Samsung.
 However, as of today, the flagship Android phone is available from the Play Store again.
 While customers can purchase the device, the site says it won't ship for 2-3 weeks.
 This is in contrast to the immediate availability the device had prior to the injunction.